-Bovine Viral Diarrhea (BVD) is a widespread, highly contagious cattle disease that affects cattle of all ages, with the greatest impact in calves aged 6 to 24 months.
-Bovine Viral Diarrhea, sometimes called BVD-MD (Bovine Viral Diarrhea–Mucosal Disease), mainly affects a cow’s immune system, digestive tract, and reproductive organs.
-Infected herds often experience reduced milk yields, slower growth, fertility issues, and higher mortality rates, resulting in significant economic losses for farmers.
+Bovine Viral Diarrhea (BVD) is a widespread, highly contagious cattle disease that affects cattle of all ages.
+This disease mostly affects calves between 6 and 24 months of age.
+Bovine Viral Diarrhea is also called BVD-MD (Bovine Viral Diarrhea–Mucosal Disease) and mainly affects a cow’s immune system, digestive tract, and reproductive organs.
+Infected herds often experience reduced milk yields, slower growth, fertility issues, and higher mortality rates, and this results in significant economic losses for farmers.

 Bovine Viral Diarrhea disease is caused by the infectious virus called Bovine Viral Diarrhea Virus (BVDV), a member of the Pestivirus genus in the Flaviviridae family.
 Once the virus enters the animal’s body, it spreads rapidly, and signs of illness typically appear within 5 to 7 days.
 Bovine viral diarrhea also causes strong immune suppression in infected cattle.